 The Sir Francis Drake Boulevard Rehabilitation Project consists of various physical modifications to the corridor.
-In addition to repaving, the project consists of pedestrian/cyclist safety improvements, striping, intersection and signal improvements, traffic operation improvements, utility infrastructure improvements, and new street lighting.
+In addition to repaving, the project consists of pedestrian/cyclist safety improvements, striping, intersection and signal improvements, traffic operation improvements, utility infrastructure improvements, landscaping, and new street lighting.
 The final environmental impact report (EIR) for the project was approved by the Board of Supervisors in May 2018.

 For more details about specific corridor improvements by location, you can review a set of illustrative plans here.